Nonx2360/CafeOS/README.md

 ### Customer Ordering Flow

+1. Staff generates a session token for the table (Admin > Table Management > Generate)
-1. Customer scans QR code at their table (or selects table manually)
+2. Customer scans QR code at their table
-2. Browse menu categories and tap items to add to cart
+3. Browse menu categories and tap items to add to cart
-3. For items with options, a modal appears to select size/modifiers
+4. For items with options, a modal appears to select size/modifiers
-4. Enter special instructions if needed
+5. Enter special instructions if needed
-5. Review cart in the bottom bar
+6. Review cart in the bottom bar
-6. Optionally enter phone number for loyalty points
+7. Optionally enter phone number for loyalty points
-7. Optionally enter promo code and tap "Apply"
+8. Optionally enter promo code and tap "Apply"
-8. Tap "Place Order" to submit
+9. Tap "Place Order" to submit
-9. Order status screen appears with real-time updates
+10. Order status screen appears with real-time updates
-10. When order shows "Ready", customer picks up from counter
+11. Customer can place additional orders using the same QR code
+12. When ready to leave, staff closes the session (shows combined bill)
+13. QR code becomes invalid; staff generates new session for next customer

 ### Kitchen Staff Workflow